IshJo118/GettingAndCleaningDataRepo/Codebook.md

 Mag = magnitude of movement

-mean and SD are calculated for each subject for each activity for each mean and SD measurements.
+->mean and SD are calculated for each subject for each activity for each mean and SD measurements.

+->Appropriate Labels given to data set variables

  [1] "timeBodyAccelerometer-mean()-X"
  [2] "timeBodyAccelerometer-mean()-Y"